-HAL® [Hybrid Assistive Limb®] is the world‘s first*1 cyborg-type robot, by which a wearer‘s bodily functions can be assisted, amplified and extended.
+HAL® [Hybrid Assistive Limb®] is the world‘s first*1 cyborg-type robot, by which a wearer‘s bodily functions can be improved, supported and enhanced.

 Wearing of HAL® leads to a fusion of “man”, “machine” and “information”.
 HAL® assists a physically challenged person to move and enables him or her to exert bigger motor energy than usual.
 HAL® is also considered as the system that accelerates a motor learning of cerebral nerves.